30 September Movement: Series of inconsistencies

 Historian John Roosa highlights several inconsistencies in the official version of the events.
 Roosa primarily bases his theories on the candid reflection of Supardjo.
 As a general who joined the movement just days before its execution, Supardjo offers a unique perspective on the movement as both an outsider and insider.
 In his testimony intended for the PKI leadership, he assesses the strengths and weaknesses of the 30 September Movement, particularly those of its presumed leader, Kamaruzaman Sjam.

 Roosa then challenges the credibility of the evidence on which the Suharto regime based its official narrative.
 The evidence provided by the army consisted of the testimony of two officers who were under the influence of torture and therefore unreliable.

 One has to be suspicious when the case is partly based on black propaganda and torture-induced testimonies.
 The confessions of two PKI leaders, Njono and Aidit, printed in the army press in late 1965, were transparent fakes.
 Likewise, the highly publicized story about the movement's female participants; torturing and castrating the seven captured officers in Lubang Buaya turned out to be a fabrication, presumably by psychological warfare specialists.

-Hence, Roosa indicates that the army does not provide conclusive evidence of the PKI being the mastermind behind the movement.

-Similarly, he asks why, if the movement was planned by military officers, as alleged in the Cornell Paper, was it so poorly planned.
-Despite the movement being labeled a "coup attempt", the movement's troops did not execute the plan with military efficiency or planning.
-As Roosa notes, the movement's military force, which only consisted of 2,130 total military personnel and 2,000 civilians, was spread too thin to constitute a single operational force, especially compared to the number of military troops stationed in the city(footnote).
-Also, the lack of tanks proves that the forces did not have the intention of taking government control.
-The forces of Aidit and his men were separated from the rest of the movement's forces under Untung and the other men by a total distance of two miles, under two separate strategic headquarters.
-Furthermore, the two forces did not have efficient means of communication between them; the movement itself shut down the city's telephone system when it took over the telecommunications building, and neither group had walkie-talkies or other radio devices to relay plans back and forth.
-Instead, several of the leaders used shuttles and couriers as a means of communication.
-Roosa contributes these inconsistencies in planning to Sjam, noting his lack of experience in military strategy.
-In any case, he says, the movement's leaders as a group were too disparate to find enough common ground to carry out the operation.